grafana/loki/docs/sources/community/maintaining/release/4-prepare-changelog.md

 1. Determine the [VERSION_PREFIX]({{< relref "./concepts/version" >}}).

-1. Know bit about how changelog works in Grafana Loki.
+1. The changelog in Grafana Loki works as follows.

 	We have `CHANGELOG.md` that records both unreleased and released changes.